 This is a photo of Sheila Ross who is seventy-nine years old and in the latter category.
 She is doing a yoga exercise called “the plow.”
 Sheila has never taken a yoga class.
 She simply saw someone a few months ago doing this maneuver at her gym and decided to try it.
 Yes, Sheila has been exercising for a long time, and yes, she’s naturally limber.
 However, she had never done the plow, but she was willing to give it a try.

 Not everyone will be able to do the plow.
 However, maybe we can at least take a lesson from Sheila and try things that seem difficult rather than backing off immediately with an “Oh, I can’t do that” attitude.

 This pertains to all types of behavior, not just a yoga exercise.
-Do you shy away from taking a class, volunteering, going somewhere to make new friends, etc?
+Do you shy away from such actions as taking a class, volunteering, or going somewhere to make new friends?
 That’s typical behavior.
 It’s uncomfortable to venture into the unknown.
 However, we miss so many opportunities and life enhancing possibilities by retreating into our comfortable cocoons.

 It’s so easy to automatically say, “That’s too hard for me,” or “I’ve never been good at that kind of thing,” or whatever your excuse is.
 What about doing what Sheila did?
 What about seeing or hearing about something interesting and saying “I think I’ll try that?”
 Let’s work toward overcoming that little voice inside our heads that always tells us we can’t do things.
 Remember the mantra which I’ve discussed before: if you think it’s too hard, do it anyway!